lewiscollard/exhaust/README.md

 That it is probably the ugliest blog in the world is intentional.
 It saves me getting bogged down in making it look nice, which hopefully gives me more time to write things.
-It does have a trivial Webpack build set up in case I need to make it more frontend-heavy in future.
+It does have a Webpack build system, should I want to make it more frontend-heavy in future.

 There's not much here that is more-than-trivial to implement, but please feel free to steal anything and everything from here.